kemoch/Portfolio/README.md

 # Portfolio Overview

-• Cisco Webex Teams Chatbot
+• Cisco Webex Teams Chatbot.
 I have developed a virtual assistant using Dialogflow to promote automation and decrease my workload as client infrastructure management transformation lead for a world's leading financial institution.
 (Confidential)

 • 'What's in the fridge?'
-Object Detection
+Object Detection.
 Leveraging on transfer learning, I trained an image classifier which can recognize vegetables &amp; fruits at state of the art accuracy (+90%).
 The algorithm is build on top of the Fastai library and run in the cloud on a Colab GPU.

 • Titanic survival rate prediction & Data Visualization